cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 > **Note that the `terraform` command line must be available on the machine performing `cdk8s synth`.**

+##### Permissions

+Since running `cdk8s synth` will now require reading tf state, it must have permissions to do so.
+In case a remote state file is used, this means providing a set of credentials for the account that have access to where the state if stored.
+This will vary depending on your cloud provider, but in most cases will involve giving read permissions on a blob storage device (e.g S3 bucket).

+Note that the permissions cdk8s require are far more scoped down than those normally required for the deployment of CDKTF applications.
+It is therefore recommended to not reuse the same set of credentials, and instead create a scoped down `ReadOnly`` role dedicated for cdk8s resolvers.

+To make sure the credential you provide are sufficient, you can validate that the following command succeeds:

+`terraform state pull`

 #### Cross Repository Workflow

+Up until now,

 ---